Serpukhov: Medieval period

-Period between the Tatar-Mongolian yoke and the Time of Troubles
+Between the Tatar-Mongolian yoke and the Time of Troubles

 Between 1496-1502, the former Kazan khan Mohammad-Amin of the Ulu-Muhammad dynasty, who was given Serpukhov, Hatun, and Kashira, was in the service of the Moscow ruler.
 This period in the history of the city is characterized by the oppression of local residents and violence by the henchman Ivan III.
 The next time Serpukhov was fed in 1532-1533 at another exiled Khan from Kazan, Shigale, who belonged to the Astrakhan dynasty of the Kasimov rulers.
 Shigalei, who was found to be in contact with Kazan, who violated feeding conditions, was exiled to Beloozeroin January 1533.

 From the end of the 15th century, a period of grueling raids of Crimean Tatars, who were dependent on the Ottoman Empire, began.
 The main of their routes to Moscow was Muravsky nobility, who walked from Perekop to Tula between the upper rivers of two basins - Dnipro and North Donets.
 A key element of the system of protection against raids was a line of fortifications along the banks of the Oki, where up to 65,000 warriors, annually assembled in Moscow, were held in the deep autumn.
 The most important part of the line of protective structures was the Tarus-Serpukhov-Kashir-Kolomna section.
 Thus, in 1512 there was a threat of a breakthrough of the Crimeans to Moscow, and in Serpukhov were concentrated troops led by The brother of Vasily III, Yuri Ivanovich, which became a barrier on the way of nomads to the capital.
 Five years later, in 1517, the Russian army stood up to the enemy.
 As a result of this campaign, the enemy was defeated the losses of the Crimeans amounted to 15,000 people.
 The campaign of Mehmed I Girey in 1521 led to the ruin of Serpukhov, Borovsk, Kashira and the central counties of the state.
 The result of the disaster was the decision of Basil III on the construction of stone fortresses on the southern borders.
 In 1556, the construction of the white-stone Serpukhov Kremlin.
 In the same year in Serpukhov Ivan IV held a large viewing of serving people.

 In 1565, after Tsar Ivan the Terrible divided the Russian state into an oprichnina and the land, the city became part of the last.
 With the construction of the new fortress Serpukhov increases its role in the defensive system and since 1572 the Grand Regiment of the Russian Army has been located here.